beginner pull up routine

 What is a Chin Up?

-Chin-up is an exercise performed by grabbing a bar and pulling yourself up until your chin reaches the bar height.
-It uses a supinated grip, which means your palms face you when performing the exercise.
-The supinated grip makes it easier to move your chest toward the bar.
+A chin-up is a bodyweight pulling exercise performed by hanging from a bar and pulling your body up until your chin reaches or slightly passes the bar.
+The defining feature is the supinated grip, which means your palms face toward you.
+This grip usually feels stronger for many people and often makes it easier to start learning the movement.

 Chin Up Form and Technique